clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 Property Operations cannot be changed as they are as much part of the Property "type" as its Value Schema.

 Like Operator.Operations, Property.Operations are allowed to store an arbitrary Value as private data.
 This allows the Operators to keep semi-private values that are only relevant for their internal workings.
 For example, you could only allow the new value if it is larger than the average of the last three.
 Without the ability to store data own their own, this average would have to be a Property on the Widget, which is not really where it belongs.

+As mentioned before, the third argument to a Property Operation (besides the Widget.Handle and the private data Value) is a flag `external` that is set to `true` if the new value was received from an upstream Emitter in the Circuit and to `false` if the new value was set from a Callback on the Widget.
+This offers a more powerful way for the user to determine how a Property reacts to inputs from different sources than for example a simple `is_private` flag would do (where "private" Propreties could not be changes from outside their Widget).
+For example, if you wanted to allow all non-empty lists Values from the outside, but want to allow the Widget itself to set an empty list, you could simply reject all empty lists if the `external` flag is true.

 ### Property Callback